 Automotive service technology classes are held in the Technical Education Center (TEC) located off of the southwest corner of the intersection of Lambert Road and Fawell Blvd (22nd St.) on the College of DuPage Glen Ellyn campus.
 The TEC occupies over 29,000 square feet with a 34 bay shops and four dedicated classrooms available to provide education and practice on automotive systems.
 Tours can be arranged by contacting the program advisor or one of the automotive instructors.

 There are uniform and tool requirements as part of the program.
+For additional information, refer to the automotive informational packet.
 Due to the popularity of automotive courses and the limited number of seats available, students are encouraged to apply and register for classes as soon as possible.

 Determine Your Path